Definition of Mortgage Loan

 Typically, mortgage loans are long-term loans requiring monthly payments of interest and principal.
 For example, assume that a company wants to buy a vacant warehouse for $500,000.
 The company's banker agrees to lend the company $350,000 in the form of a 5-year mortgage loan with monthly payments of interest and principal.
 The mortgage filed with the county where the warehouse is located shows that the bank has the first claim on the property for any principal and interest owed by the borrower.

 - A current liability for 1) the principal payments that will be coming due within one year after the balance sheet date, and 2) any accrued interest that is owed as of the balance sheet date.
 (Future interest is not reported as a liability until the accounting periods in which the interest has accrued.)

-The borrower's balance sheet will also report a noncurrent liability for the difference between 1) the total unpaid principal balance owed as of the date of the balance sheet, minus 2) the principal payments that are reported as a current liability.
+- A long-term (noncurrent) liability for the difference between 1) the total unpaid principal balance owed as of the date of the balance sheet, minus 2) the principal payments that are reported as a current liability

 The lender's balance sheet will report a current assets for the principal amounts to be received within one year of the balance sheet date and any accrued interest, and a long-term asset for the principal to be received after one year.